Sepax/Typst/DIT323/Notes/main.typ

 - Note that if $M$ and $N$ are regular, then so are $M sect N$, $M union N$, and $overline(M)$.
 - We will see later that if $M$ and $N$ are regular, then so are $M N$.

-= Non-deterministic finite automata & the subset construction
+= NFAs & the subset construction

+= NFAs with ε-transitions & exponential blowup

+hej